 RXBar.
 RXBar makes multiple different types of protein bars, all of which have a immaculate ingredient list.
 If you are looking for something that is made from real food, this is a great choice….
 And you will get a respectable level of protein, too.
 We have become huge fans.

 Their Chocolate Sea Salt bar has six real food ingredients, namely dates, almonds, egg whites, sea salt, cacao, and cashews.
 There is no added sugar which makes it healthier than most other protein bars out in the market.
+Other flavors have similar simplicity in the ingredient list.
+If you want our opinion, the blueberry-flavored bar (in the blue wrapper) is tops in terms of both taste and texture.

 Considering it also has a good amount of magnesium and potassium in it, it is also rich regarding minerals.
 Overall, this is probably the most “natural” of the bunch.
 The only downer is that some of the flavors can be a bit taffy-like in consistency, but many overlook that because the flavor is generally excellent.
 Found here.